top 100 best ski resorts in Europe 2018/2019

 Apart from skiing, you will also find an interesting beer and food culture to indulge in.
 With cosy family driven Gasthaus´s, you can visit for food and accommodation.

-Germany is number 5 for the title of best country for skiing in Europe with 7 entries in our top 100 best ski resorts in Europe.
+Germany is number 5 for the title of best country for skiing in Europe with 7 entries on our 100 best ski resorts in Europe list.
 Here are the German ski resorts in alphabetical order.

 King of the Bavarian forest or more known as Große Arber is the highest mountain in the Bavarian forest and home to 11.5 km of slopes with some of Germanys most modern lift system.